I ENVIRONMENTAL AWARENESS

 - damages for the increased net costs of providing increased and additional public services during or after removal activities.

-Punitive damages for maritime claims are also applicable under the OPA 1990, with a cap placed at a ratio of 1:1 punitive-to-compulsory.34
+Punitive damages for maritime claims are also applicable under the OPA 1990, with a cap placed at a ratio of 1:1 punitive-to-compulsory.36

 IV BALLAST WATER MANAGEMENT

-The unregulated discharge of ballast water has been recognised as enabling the transfer of potentially invasive foreign species between marine environments and consequently posing significant environmental harm.
+The unregulated discharge of ballast water was previously recognised as enabling the transfer of potentially invasive foreign species between marine environments and consequently posing significant environmental harm.
 The effects of such a discharge can be harmful to localised food webs, and result in the potential extinction of indigenous organisms.
-In an attempt to minimise these environmental effects, the IMO has formulated the Ballast Water Management Convention (BWMC).35 At the time of writing, 79 countries representing more than 80.94 per cent per cent of the world's tonnage have ratified the BWMC.
+In an attempt to minimise these environmental effects, the IMO has formulated the Convention for the Control and Management of Ships' Ballast Water and Sediments 2004 (the Ballast Water Management Convention (BWMC)).
+At the time of writing, 79 countries representing more than 80.94 per cent per cent of the world's tonnage have ratified the BWMC.

 The BWMC came into force on 8 September 2017 but, because of a two-year extension granted by the IMO in July 2017, vessels that have already been built will now be required to install a ballast water management system by their first International Oil Pollution Prevention renewal survey after 8 September 2019.
 Since this survey is required once every five years, some vessels will not be obliged to install ballast water management systems until September 2024.
 All newly built vessels will be required to be delivered with a ballast water management system.